Transcript

 Well, I think so.

-Yes, it's the computers there was no internet...
+Yeah, it's the computers, there was no internet...
 Yeah.
 What about you?

-Well, I had almost the same answer as three years ago, but earlier, it was more like the beginning of the... in the middle of the 80s, beginning of the 90s.
-Also, for the same reason, I didn't realize how big the Internet was going to be, all these new technologies, the cell phones.
+Well, I had more or less the same answer as three years ago, but earlier for me it was more like the early... to mid-80s, early 90s.
+Also, for the same reason, I didn't realize just how big the Internet, all these new technologies and cell phones were going to be.
 When I remember the first cell phones we had, the first computers, we had Encarta software, I know if you had that, it was a kind of software with encyclopedias....

 Things like that, the first video games.
-It's true that I didn't realize how big it was going to be, and it's true that it would be fun to see the beginnings again, like...
-And above all, to be able to compare everything that can be done nowadays.
+It's true that I didn't realize how big it was going to get, and it's true that it would be fun to revisit the beginnings, like...
+And above all, to be able to compare everything we can do today.
 And at the time, it seemed normal and already extraordinary.

-A little compare, how it evolved.
+A little comparison, how it evolved.
 I would have said that.
 And if not...
-And also because I like a little bit the...
-When I see pictures, I like the style of the clothes, I think it was...
-I like the state of mind of that time, the music of that time, and I think it's...
-Well, it fits me.
+And also because I like a bit the...
+When I see photos again, I like the styles of dress, I think it was...
+I like the state of mind of that era, the music of that era, and I think it's...
+Well, it suits me.

 And if not, maybe I would have said...
-Maybe in the 20's and 30's, like in the movie Midnight in Paris, it's quite an exciting time.
-There were going to be a lot of things going on.
-Well, there are parties...
+Maybe in the 20s and 30s, like in the movie Midnight in Paris, which is a pretty exciting time.
+There was going to be a lot going on.
+I mean, there are parties...

-It sounds impressive, to see a little bit of that era and especially to be able to feel a little bit the atmosphere.
-So now we're going to talk a little bit about reading.
-What is the last book you read and can you explain a little bit?
+It sounds impressive, to see a bit of the era and, above all, to get a feel for the atmosphere.
+So now let's talk a little about reading.
+What was the last book you read, and can you tell us a bit about it?

-So really, it's not a book...
+So actually, it's not a book...
 It's not a novel or anything.
 It was a book about running.
-So it was a book that, in fact, allowed you to make your plans to train correctly without getting injured, to progress in the long term.
-It's an American author called, I think, Jack Daniel's, who has a formula for the marathon.
+So it was a book which, in fact, enabled you to make the right plans to train correctly without injuring yourself, and to progress over the long term.
+It's by an American author called, I think, Jack Daniel's, who has a formula for marathons.

-It's true that you can believe it's the whiskey guy.
+It's true that you can believe it's the whisky guy.
 It's really...
-I think it's Jack Daniel's the name.
-That's really it.
-And it's really interesting because he's a great coach and he's trained a lot of athletes and he gives a lot of advice on how to improve in the long run.
-It's... it's a sports book that I read.
+I think it's Jack Daniel's.
+It really is.
+And it's really interesting because he's a great trainer and he's trained a lot of athletes and he gives a lot of advice on how to progress in the long term.
+It's... it's a sports book I've read.

 What about you?

-The last book I read was called "La mythomane du Bataclan".
+The last book I read was "La mythomane du Bataclan".

-It's a very gripping book and really very interesting.
-And it's actually an investigation, but it's real, it's real facts.
+It's a very gripping and interesting book.
+And in fact, it's an investigation, but it's real, it's real facts.
 It's actually...
 I think you must have heard about the attacks that there were in Paris on November 13, 2015.
-And there were attacks in bars or in restaurants.
+And there were attacks in bars or restaurants.

 But there was also an attack in a concert hall called "Le Bataclan".
-And following that, there was a fund to compensate the victims and associations were created so that the victims could meet and discuss.
+As a result, a fund was set up to compensate the victims, and associations were created so that the victims could get together and talk things over.

-And in fact there are several, but this book is about a lady who in fact lied.
-So in fact, she said that one of her friends was at the Bataclan and in fact created a whole story around that and also for the State.
-She said she was a victim...
-And we follow the path of this woman.
-And mythomaniac in fact in French, it's a disease, it's people who can't stop lying but who actually believe their lies.
+And in fact there are several, but this book is about a lady who actually lied.
+She said that one of her friends was at the Bataclan and created a whole story around that and also for the State.
+She did say, however, that she was a victim...
+And we follow the story of this woman.
+In French, mythomane is an illness: people who can't stop lying, but who actually believe their own lies.

-And so, we see a little bit of this woman's journey.
-It's a journalist who investigated and it's really very very very interesting and we see until she is actually, revealed as a liar.
-So we follow her journey, how she made up the lies, how she does and...
+And so, we see a bit of this woman's journey.
+It's a journalist who investigated and it's really very very very interesting and we see until she's actually revealed as a liar.
+So we follow her journey, how she came up with the lies, how she does it and...
 Really it was super interesting.
-It was very interesting.
-It's true that it always takes me a little while to read the books.
-I forget that I started a book, I start another one, but here, in three days, I was finished.
-It was really, really a book that I recommend.
-Really!
+It was very gripping.
+It's true that it always takes me a while to read a book.
+I forget that I've started one book, and I start another, but here, in three days, I'd finished it.
+I really, really recommend it.
+It really is!

 I'm going to read it too.
 I have to read it because it looks really good.